dylan-lang/opendylan/documentation/website/source/index.rst

 `Playground`_.
 It has a fixed set of imports so you don't have to worry about how to define libraries and modules right away.

-Then maybe try one of these more in-depth guides:
+Then move on to one of these in-depth guides:

 * :doc:`intro-dylan/index` provides a high-level overview of language features.